 We also test the results with a heavier quark mass $m a = 0.8$ in the $1$-flavor model.
-In that case the hadron mass is dominated by the quark masses $2m$ from the hadron valence components which is consistent with the expectations from the mass configuration of heavy quarkonium.
+In that case the hadron mass is dominated by the quark masses $2m$ from the hadron valence components.
+This is consistent with the expectation on the similarity with the mass configuration of a heavy quarkonium.